-Following GR 2016, we estimate a gravity equation with rich importer-year and exporteryear FEs, and bilateral country-pair FEs, using one-way directional exports as the dependent variable:
+Following GR 2016, we estimate a gravity equation with rich importer-year, exporteryear, and bilateral country-pair FEs, using one-way directional exports as the dependent variable:

-$$ln(X{ijt}) = \alpha C U{ijt} + \beta Z{ijt} + \lambda{it} + \psi{jt} + \gamma{ij} + \epsilon{ijt}, \qquad (2.2)$$ where X{ijt} is the average of exports from i to j reported by i and the same variable reported by country j at time t.
-CU{ijt} is a 0/1 dummy for CU status in a given year, λ{it} are exporter-year interactive FEs, ψ{jt} are importer-year interactive FEs, δ{ij} are country-pair FEs, and Z{ijt} include other controls.
+$$ln(X{ijt}) = \alpha C U{ijt} + \beta Z{ijt} + \lambda{it} + \psi{jt} + \gamma{ij} + \epsilon{ijt}, \qquad (2.2)$$ where $X{ijt}$ is the average of exports from i to j reported by i and the same variable reported by country j at time t. $CU{ijt}$ is a 0/1 dummy for CU status in a given year, $\lambda{it}$ are exporter-year interactive FEs, $\psi{jt}$ are importer-year interactive FEs, $\delta{ij}$ are country-pair FEs, and $Z{ijt}$ include other controls.
 We cluster at the country-pair level (each country-pair appears twice for a given year), in the interests of conservatism.
-(In the online appendix, we show that the standard errors only grow when we cluster in multiple dimensions.)
+(In the Online Appendix, we show that the standard errors increase when we cluster in multiple dimensions.)

 Equation 2.2 identifies the impact of a CU from the time series variation.
-It asks how much one country will export to another on average after they join, or before they leave, a currency union, relative to all exports for the exporting country and relative to all imports for the importing country.
+It asks how much one country will export to another on average after they join, or before they leave, a CU, relative to all exports for the exporting country and relative to all imports for the importing country.
 If two countries enter into a CU precisely because they trade more, the country-pair fixed effect will control for this.
-The two main problems with this methodology are that CUs are potentially endogenous, and secondly that it ignores dynamics.
-If two countries form a CU, not just because they trade more, but because their trade intensity is increasing over time, then this method will bias up the results.
+The two main problems with this methodology are that CU switches are potentially endogenous in a way in which a time-invariant FE is not a sufficient control, and secondly that it ignores trade dynamics.
+If two countries form a CU, not just because they trade more but because their trade intensity is increasing over time, then this static FE dummy-variable method will bias up the results.
 We might instead want to ask if they are trading more relative to their prior trend.
-However, even if they were trading more relative to trend (we will see that they do not), sharing a CU is likely to be a proxy for good, or at least stable, political relations.
+However, even if they were trading more relative to the trend (we will see that they do not), sharing a CU is likely to be a proxy for good, or at least stable, political relations.
 CU dissolutions are likely to be caused by other major geopolitical events that dwarf the impact of a change in CU status for their implications on trade volumes, such as warfare or the ethnic cleansing of one's neighbors.
 Lastly, when two countries form a CU, trade might actually increase for a few years before arriving at a new steady state.
-In that case, a static approach using a 0/1 CU dummy variable might bias the true effect downward.
+In that case, a static dummy-variable approach might bias the true effect downward.